A theoretical, non-AI framework for rapid design of phase change material (PCM) systems

-T. Xiong, Z. Liu, C. J. Ong and L. Zhu*, 2024, arXiv: 2408.07346
+T. Xiong, Z. Liu, Y. Wang, C. J. Ong and L. Zhu*, Nature Communications, in press, 2025

 Learn to swim like a beating flagellum: Transverse wave